 Each semester, the student treasurers will send out information on a meeting that should be attended by at least one leader from any student organization receiving or seeking Student Council funding.
 At this meeting, procedures for submitting budgets will be presented and distributed, including policies on what can and cannot be funded.

-If you ever have any questions about whether a purchase is refundable, reach out to email@example.com prior to making the purchase so you don’t end up out of money.
+If you ever have any questions about whether a purchase is refundable, reach out to firstname.lastname@example.org prior to making the purchase so you don’t end up out of money.
+Please reach out regarding any intended purchases regarding travel and note that Venmo cannot be accepted as a receipt.

 Ok, so how do I actually spend this money we’ve received?